KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{aptic} technology has received growing attention in recent decades, following the development of acoustic and visual interfaces throughout the previous century.
-As their performance reached advanced levels, the integration of touch as an additional modality emerged as a frontier in human-machine interaction.
-However, despite its progress in recent years \cite{yang2021recent}, realistic haptic feedback remains challenging due to technological limits, the complexity of touch and application demands.
-Haptic systems have been explored in multiple areas, including medicine \cite{licona2019applications}, cultural heritage \cite{brewster2017impact}, affective touch \cite{eid2015affective}, teleoperation \cite{pacchierotti2023cutaneous} and Augmented and Virtual Reality (AR/VR) \cite{tong2023survey}.
-Its relevance is highlighted in concepts such as the Tactile Internet \cite{fettweis20145g} and the Metaverse \cite{lee2024all}.

-Because skin sensitivity varies across the body \cite{myles2007tactile}, haptic designs are heterogeneous \cite{pacchierotti2017wearable,basdogan2020review,yin2021wearable,culbertson2018haptics,giri2021application}.
-However, out of all body parts, the hands are the main target for haptic research, due to their central role in manipulation and interaction tasks.
-Due to their dexterity, sensitivity and force capabilities, numerous types of devices have been developed.
-These include thimbles, gloves and externally grounded interfaces, each exploring diverse type of stimuli, including pressure, force and vibration \cite{pacchierotti2017wearable}.
-Nevertheless, no standard design has emerged yet.
+\IEEEPARstart{H}{aptic} technology has received growing attention in recent decades, becoming a key modality in human–machine interaction.
+However, despite progress \cite{yang2021recent}, realistic haptic feedback remains challenging due to technological limits and the complexity of touch.
+Applied across diverse domains, haptic interfaces display highly heterogeneous designs \cite{pacchierotti2017wearable,culbertson2018haptics}, with the hands as a primary focus of haptic research due to their central role in manipulation and interaction.
+Their capabilities have led to the development of a wide range of devices, including thimbles, gloves and externally grounded interfaces, which explore diverse stimulus modalities such as pressure, force, and vibration \cite{pacchierotti2017wearable}.
+Nevertheless, no standard design has yet emerged.

-This work focuses on a specific category of haptic interfaces: kinesthetic or force feedback gloves.
-These systems have been extensively researched and developed, with various designs exploring different actuation and sensing technologies, transmission systems and overall structures \cite{tiboni2022soft,du2021review,ferguson2020hand,caeiro2021systematic}.
-However, as discussed in the following section, current solutions face limitations in feedback capabilities, adaptability to different users and ergonomics.

-This paper outlines key design considerations and presents a modular and adaptive hand exoskeleton that implements them.
-Its actuation potential is demonstrated with two customized force feedback mechanisms developed in this work, which are evaluated alongside the system’s ergonomics and mobility in three user studies.
-The results are discussed in relation to the glove’s features compared to the state of the art and its potential as a platform for haptics research.
+This work focuses on kinesthetic or force feedback gloves, a class of haptic interfaces widely studied \cite{tiboni2022soft,du2021review,caeiro2021systematic}, although current solutions still face limitations in feedback capabilities, user adaptability and ergonomics.
+To address these challenges, key design considerations are outlined and a modular, adaptive hand exoskeleton is presented.
+Its actuation potential is demonstrated through two customized force feedback mechanisms developed in this work and evaluated together with the system’s ergonomics and mobility in three user studies.
+The results are discussed in the context of the state of the art and the system’s potential as a versatile haptics research platform.